 6 Now, brothers, if I come to you speaking in tongues, how will I benefit you unless I bring you some revelation or knowledge or prophecy or teaching?
 1 Corinthians 14:1-6

 This Bible passage teaches us the following:

-We must remember that Paul is addressing the Corinthian congregation here.
-If members of the congregation would speak in a foreign language inside the congregation, no man would understand them, including the speaker.
-They would be speaking to God rather than to men, and this speaking would be mysteries to the congregation because they can’t understand the language.
-For this reason, speaking in tongues is edifying for the speaker but not for the church, unless there is someone who has the spiritual gift of interpreting what is said in the foreign language.
+Compared to the gift of prophecy speaking in tongues is mainly speaking to God rather than to men, and this speaking would be mysteries to the congregation because they can’t understand the language.
+For this reason, speaking in tongues is edifying for the speaker but not for the church, unless there is someone who has the spiritual gift of interpreting what is said in the unknown language.
 The gift of prophecy is superior to the gift of tongues because it speaks to people for their strengthening, encouraging, and comfort, and since everyone understands what is said, it edifies the church.

 Let’s look more Bible passages where Paul speaks about the gift of tongues.

 If even lifeless instruments, such as the flute or the harp, do not give distinct notes, how will anyone know what is played?
 8 And if the bugle gives an indistinct sound, who will get ready for battle?
 9 So with yourselves, if with your tongue you utter speech that is not intelligible, how will anyone know what is said?
 For you will be speaking into the air.
 10 There are doubtless many different languages in the world, and none is without meaning, 11 but if I do not know the meaning of the language, I will be a foreigner to the speaker and the speaker a foreigner to me.
 12 So with yourselves, since you are eager for manifestations of the Spirit, strive to excel in building up the church.
 1 Corinthians 14:7-12